 Which brings us to a crucial question: What does Jesus want the purpose of children’s ministry to be?

-By extension, because Jesus wants children to be specially His, He wants them to thrive – to have abundant life (John 10:10b).
+By extension, because Jesus wants children to be specially His, He wants them to thrive and have abundant life (John 10:10b).
 Just like when Jesus was on earth as a boy, they should grow “in wisdom and stature, and in favour with God and man” Luke 2:52.

 © Scripture Union, 2021